LandingHeart/imageProcessing/README.md

 run python face.py to see actual face recognition with tracking.
 ```

-# To display video and out put to avi, but needed it to be converted to view footage
+# To display video and out put to avi, but needed it to be converted to .mov to view footage
+## use online converter.

 * Draws on image
 * Create line on image, watch.jepg
 ```